by Texas Homesteader ~

 So before you make that purchase consider your family’s eating habits and purchase the amount of food they’ll eat while it’s fresh.

-But after you’ve carefully considered your family’s eating habits and mindfully made your purchases, how do you make sure all the food you buy is consumed?
+But after you’ve carefully considered your family’s eating habits and mindfully made your food purchases, how do you make sure all the food you buy is consumed?

 How Do ‘Planned Leftovers’ Eliminate Food Waste?